leighseverson/countyweather/README.md

      USR0000FTEN
      Any other monitors were successfully pulled from GHCN.

+If data is available for a county for some but not all of the requested weather variables, you will not get an error message, but the returned dataframe will include only the weather variables available for at least one monitor out of the full list of weather variables you requested.

-This error message will come up after running functions pulling hourly data (`hourly_fips()`) if there isn't available data for any of the monitors in your specified county.
-Note: some weather variables tend to be missing more often than
+The following error message will come up after running functions pulling hourly data (`hourly_fips()`) if there isn't available data for any of the monitors in your specified county.
+As a note, some weather variables tend to be missing more often than others in this dataset.

     Error in isd_monitors_data(fips = fips, year = x, var = var, radius = radius) :
       None of the stations had available data.

-This error message will come up after running or if the function is unable to pull data for a particular fips code in your `fips` vector:
+The following error message will come up after running or if the function is unable to pull data for a particular fips code in your `fips` vector:

     Unable to pull weather data for FIPS code "12086" for the specified percent coverage, year(s), and/or weather variables.